A Destiny Altered

 Anakin had no idea how long the kiss lasted.
 It felt like an eternity to him, and he was grateful to the Force for giving him this one last opportunity.
 He focused on her, on his feelings for the smaller teen in his arms, the feel of her dry lips pressed against his.
 The way she fit so perfectly against him.
 The warmth of her body through the, thin, singed clothing they both wore.
 He reached a hand up to caress her check, his heart thudding loudly in his chest.
 It was then that realization struck him like blaster fire.

 He truly loved her.
 He truly did.
 Be it as both a best friend and something much more.
 With that epiphany, he renewed his resolve.
-He would give anything, even his life, to see that she made it off this planet.
+He would give anything, even his life, to see that she made it off the Worldship.
 He closed his own eyes, suddenly regretting that the Force was going to separate them so soon.
 So soon, when they still had so much to discover with each other.

 Slowly, they parted, Tahiri's eyes half-lidded as she gazed up at him.
 One of her hands still cupped his cheek, while a single tear escaped, unchecked, down her cheek.
 "You have to come back, Anakin.
 I….I…just come back."